shirograhm/riot-items-tfm2/workshop_desc.md

 [h1] Custom Item Values [/h1]

+This mod works directly out of the box!
-This mod supports full customization on all item values.
+However, if any items feel too strong/weak, this mod supports full customization on all item values.
 To do so:
-1. Edit the config.json that ships with this mod (located at SteamLibrary/steamapps/workshop/content/3009300/3739568852/config.json).
+1. Edit the [b]config.json[/b] that ships with this mod.
-2. Run apply_config.bat (also located at SteamLibrary/steamapps/workshop/content/3009300/3739568852/apply_config.bat) to auto-generate the item effect text with the new values.
+2. Run [b]apply_config.bat[/b] to auto-generate the item effect text with the new values.
 If you don't do this, the mod will still use your custom values, but the item effect's text may not match.
 3. Re-run the game and open your save.
 No need to disable/re-enable the mod if you already had it running in the save!

+Both files should be located in the mod's workshop folder in your SteamLibrary: [b]SteamLibrary/steamapps/workshop/content/3009300/3739568852/[/b]

 [h1] Known Issues [/h1]